vibpant/learning-python/README.md

 basket.pop(0)

-#remove would take the 'value' specified.
-For example, it would take out all the 4s in the list here.
+#remove would remove the first occurrence of the 'value' specified.
+For example, it would take out all the the first occurence of 4 in the list here.
 Remove returns none.

 basket_1 = [1,2,3,4,5]